mxcop/mxcop/content/articles/fundamental-rc.md

 We saw during the spatial observation that when objects are <span class="highlight">further away</span>, we can have <span class="highlight">larger spacing</span> between probes.

 So, when our <span class="highlight">distance window</span> gets further and further away, we may increase the <span class="highlight">spacing</span> between those probes.

+There is a visible <span class="highlight">disconnect</span> between probes between cascades, this *does* result in artifacts, mainly *ringing*.
+The <span class="highlight">disconnect</span> in *Figure F* is over exaggerated compared to a real implementation.
+> There are fixes out there *(e.g. bilinear & parallax fix)*, however they're out of the scope of this article.

 ---